aalekh12/slack-file-bot/README.md

 # slack-file-bot
-This app is made using Golang  for uploading file through a boat in your sdlack channel
+This app is made using Golang  for uploading file through a boat in your slack channel